CHINA’S NEW HUMAN GENETIC RESOURCES POLICY

 New Regulation Underway

-On May 28, 2019, the Chinese government publishes new regulations on the management of Human Genetic Resources (HGRs).
-The main objective of the government is to observe all HGR- related activities, specifically, collecting bio specimens and sharing data between China and foreign-owned companies.
+On May 28, 2019, the Chinese government published new regulations on the management of Human Genetic Resources (HGRs).
+The main objective of the government is to observe all HGR- related activities, specifically, collecting bio specimens and share data between Chinese and foreign-owned companies.

 China’s Main Priority